gfrancomontero/gfrancomontero/README.md

 - 🔭 Founder of [OpenBroker.com](http://www.openbroker.com) and many more startups
 - 👨‍💻 Which means: Fullstack developer at OpenBroker.com
 - 🌱 Never not learning.
-Currently learning GraphQL API development, NextJS, and Django
+Currently learning GraphQL API development, Solidity, and Django
 - 📈 Track record of achievements, both in Europe and USA
 - 💬 Feel free to ask me about product lifecycle, business intelligence, raising capital, front-end frameworks, or internal and external-facing API development